nativelibs4java/Scalaxy/Privacy/README.md

 ## Private by default

 * `protected`, `private`, `override` and `abstract` definitions are unmodified
-* Accessors of case class canonical fields are unmodified:
+* Accessors of case classes' canonical fields are unmodified:

   ```scala
   case class Foo(thisIsPublic: Int) {